T.I.M.E. Keio University (Double Degree) - Japan

 - …January, 15

 After preliminary selection, the Faculty of Mechanical Engineering Study Counselling Office forwards your materials to Professor Bergs.
 He is makes the final nomination decision.
 You will receive notification of the decision in the mail around October or November.

-Your stay abroad will be begin in September of the following year.
+Your stay abroad will be begin in September.
 The Faculty of Mechanical Engineering Study Counselling Office will support you with further preparation if you are nominated.

 The Exchange Office of the Faculty of Mechanical Engineering and the International Office of the RWTH Aachen University would assist you with further information.